 You can also store your leftover brown gravy in the fridge.
 It can last up to 4 days in the fridge in an airtight container, so eat quickly or send it to the freezer.

-How to Use Up Leftover Brown Gravy
+How to Use Up Leftovers

 If you store the gravy in the fridge, find creative ways to use the whole container up before it goes bad.
 It can be one of the most versatile ingredients in your kitchen: